Title: Outbreak Investigations & Research

 • Define clear research objectives, based on an analysis of the concrete problems and opportunities related to a specific outbreak

-• Apply appropriate (quantitative, qualitative, geographical) methods to describe an outbreak and analyse interventions
+•Apply appropriate (quantitative, qualitative, geographical) methods to analyse an outbreak and related interventions

 Assessment Procedures: